-As expected, the participants expressed a high level of satisfaction with all these activities and for the realisations of their Austrian comrades.
+As expected, the participants expressed a high level of satisfaction with all these activities, which are mostly the realisations of their Austrian comrades, and appreciated the "good choice of activities" that was proposed.
 The comments provided in addition to these ratings, indeed, were similar.
-The guided tour of the Academy on the first day was appreciated by the international participants and the Austrian cadets suggested that it could be extended as to include also a more in-depth presentation of the Austrian cadets' life at the Academy, their traditions...
+The guided tour of the Academy, animated by the American cadets on the first day, was appreciated by the international participants and the Austrian cadets suggested that it could be extended as to include also a more in-depth presentation of the Austrian cadets' life at the Academy, their traditions...
 And secret places.